Our Services

 Importantly, gingivitis usually does not cause severe pain.
 That's one reason people ignore it.

-If you're experiencing these symptoms and want to understand what might be causing them, you can use a free AI-powered symptom checker for bleeding from gums to help identify potential causes and determine your next steps.
+If you're experiencing these symptoms and want a clearer picture of what might be happening, try Ubie's free AI symptom checker to quickly identify potential causes and get personalized guidance on your next steps.

 The primary cause of gingivitis is poor oral hygiene — but that's not the only factor.